NilanjanChattopadhyay/NilanjanChattopadhyay.github.io/_posts/2020-04-01-Deep-Learning-from-Scratch.md

 ![png](/images/2019-04-01-Deep-Learning-from-Scratch/output_100_1.png)

 The predictions are visibly near identical to the actual target.
-We also observe that the accuracy is greater than 98% for both Train and *Validation*.
+We also observe that the accuracy is greater than 98% for both *Train* and *Validation*.
 It shows how powerful neural networks can be.

 # Summary

-We now should have a good understanding of how neural network basics, how they work, what are model parameters and why activations functions are important.
+We now should have a good understanding of the basic components of a neural network, its inner workings, what are model parameters and why activations functions are important.

 On the practical front, we can now create a neural network from scratch using Pytorch, calculate loss, implement gradient descent to update weights, measure performance on a seperate validation dataset and use pre-built Pytorch functionalities like torch.nn, torch.optim or DataLoaders.